carlbennettnz/imprint/README.md

 # 🇨🇳 Imprint

+While trying to build up my Chinese vocabulary, I’ve been finding that my retention of words that don’t appear often is almost zero.
+This is my attempt to combat that, with a dictionary of words I _should_ know that regularly tests me to make sure I _do_ remember them with an exponential backoff as they're committed to memory.

+Work in progress.

 ## Learn Chinese with flash cards

 - [x] Learn from a looping, hardcoded dictionary of flash cards showing characters and pinyin